-- Two units of English must be included (even if that is a student's worst subject). - A student's pattern of courses must contain at least three courses of two units or greater and at least four subjects. - No more than two units of Category B courses (see below) can be counted towards the ATAR.
+- Two units of English must be included (even if that is a student's worst subject). - A student's pattern of courses must contain at least three courses of two units or greater and at least four subjects.

 Information on the ATAR scores required for entry to university courses is contained in the Universities Admissions Centre (UAC) Handbook.
 Copies of this book can be borrowed from the Careers office or the school library.